DomotiGa/DomotiYii/readme.md

-DomotiYii - Alpha release!!!!
+DomotiYii
 ---------------------------------

-**Please be aware before using this that is a alpha release and that it can harm your server.**
+**Please note that this that is an Alpha release and that it can harm your server/data.**

 DomotiYii is a new web client build from scratch using the Yii framework together with the Yiistrap extension to add the bootstrap look and feel.